Jean-Paul Sartre: Cold War politics and anticolonialism

 In 1954, just after Stalin's death, Sartre visited the Soviet Union, which he stated he found a "complete freedom of criticism" while condemning the United States for sinking into "prefascism".
 Sartre wrote about those Soviet writers expelled from the Soviet Writers' Union "still had the opportunity of rehabilitating themselves by writing better books".
 Sartre's comments on Hungarian revolution of 1956 are quite representative to his frequently contradictory and changing views.
 On one hand, Sartre saw in Hungary a true reunification between intellectuals and workers only to criticize it for "losing socialist base".

-In 1964 Sartre attacked Khrushchev's "Secret Speech" which condemned the Stalinist repressions and purges.
+In 1964, Sartre attacked Khrushchev's "Secret Speech" which condemned the Stalinist repressions and purges.
 Sartre argued that "the masses were not ready to receive the truth".

+In 1969, Sartre, along with other fifteen prominent French writers, including Louis Aragon and Michel Butor, signed the letter of protest against the expulsion of "the writer most representative of the great Russian tradition, Aleksandr Solzhenitsyn – already a victim of Stalinist repression", from the Union of Soviet Writers.

-In 1973 he argued that "revolutionary authority always needs to get rid of some people that threaten it, and their death is the only way".
+In 1973, he argued that "revolutionary authority always needs to get rid of some people that threaten it, and their death is the only way".
 A number of people, starting from Frank Gibney in 1961, classified Sartre as a "useful idiot" due to his uncritical position.

-Sartre came to admire the Polish leader Władysław Gomułka, a man who favored a "Polish road to socialism" and wanted more independence for Poland, but was loyal to the Soviet Union because of the Oder-Neisse line issue.
+Sartre came to admire the Polish leader Władysław Gomułka, a man who favored a "Polish road to socialism" and wanted more independence for Poland, but was loyal to the Soviet Union because of the Oder–Neisse line issue.
 Sartre's newspaper Les Temps Modernes devoted a number of special issues in 1957 and 1958 to Poland under Gomułka, praising him for his reforms.
 Bondy wrote of the notable contradiction between Sartre's "ultra Bolshevism" as he expressed admiration for the Chinese leader Mao Zedong as the man who led the oppressed masses of the Third World into revolution while also praising more moderate Communist leaders like Gomułka.

 As an anti-colonialist, Sartre took a prominent role in the struggle against French rule in Algeria, and the use of torture and concentration camps by the French in Algeria.
 He became an eminent supporter of the FLN in the Algerian War and was one of the signatories of the Manifeste des 121.
 Consequently, Sartre became a domestic target of the paramilitary Organisation armée secrète (OAS), escaping two bomb attacks in the early '60s.
 He later argued in 1959 that each French person was responsible for the collective crimes during the Algerian War of Independence.
 (He had an Algerian mistress, Arlette Elkaïm, who became his adopted daughter in 1965.)
 He opposed U.S. involvement in the Vietnam War and, along with Bertrand Russell and others, organized a tribunal intended to expose U.S. war crimes, which became known as the Russell Tribunal in 1967.